kubicue/JFC/jonathan_figueroa_castro.md

 **Web Developer / Web Administrator**

-Bilingual (English/Spanish) Web Developer, Web Administrator with in-depth knowledge and experience with web and application development.
-Consistent with demonstrating exceptional work using various web application technologies and software libraries.
+Bilingual (English/Spanish) Web Developer, Web Administrator with in-depth knowledge and experience in web and application development.
+Consistent in demonstrating exceptional work using various web application technologies and software libraries.

 Able to work on different platforms and development environments.